 Interpreting Complexity and Contradiction in Christian Texts

-illustrated drop cap for the letter TThe ancient world is often invoked to legitimize or lend credibility to nearly any position imaginable.
+The ancient world is often invoked to legitimize or lend credibility to nearly any position imaginable.
 Movements with diametrically-opposed views will leverage the same reference in service of their cause.
 Thus the revolt of enslaved people led by Spartacus in the late ’70s CE inspired both abolitionists and enslavers in the 19th century U.S. While it takes an astonishing amount of cognitive dissonance to believe that one is “enslaved” because other people think you shouldn’t be able to own humans, the abolitionists probably didn’t have it right either.
-Spartacus and his followers weren’t likely aiming for the abolition of the institution of slavery, but they understandably didn’t want to be slaves
+Spartacus and his followers weren’t likely aiming for the abolition of the institution of slavery, but they understandably didn’t want to be slaves.

 Individuals, institutions, and movements marshal Biblical literature in the same way.
 Many people believe that the Tanakh and the Christian scriptures carry profound moral weight.
 Like the Spartacus revolt, these scriptures can legitimize both horrific oppression and true liberation.
 This isn’t a new phenomenon.
 The aggressively polemical 2nd-3rd century CE Christian writer Tertullian leveraged Jewish scripture in one of the foundational texts of Christian antisemitism, Adversus Iudaeos (“Against the Jews”).
 He cites prophecy in the Book of Daniel to legitimize the Roman conquest of Judaea, the sacking of the Temple in Jerusalem, and the expulsion of Jews from the city.
 In the same work, he cites the so-called Blood curse from Matthew 27:25 Sanguis eius super nos et super filios nostros (“let his blood be on us and on our children”), which has been a justification for violence against Jews since the late first century CE.
 Tertullian was pretty sure of himself, but his certainty, and that of many others, about the meaning of scripture has cost many people their lives.